pinot-contrib/pinot-docs/developers/advanced/null-value-support.md

 The multi-stage query engine requires column based null storing.
 Tables with table based null storing are considered not nullable.
 {% endhint %}

+**If you are converting from null support for the single-stage query engine**, you can simplify your model by removing `nullHandlingEnabled` at the same time you set `enableColumnBasedNullHandling`.
+Also, when converting:
+- No reingestion is needed.
+- If the columns are changed from nullable to not nullable and there is a value that was previously null, the default value will be used instead.

 ### Basic null support

 The basic null support is automatically enabled when null values are stored on a segment